Rooms Are Not Neutral

 Daylight shortens the length of stay.
 Nature views reduce the need for pain medication.
 Add natural materials that lower cortisol levels and quieter acoustics that improve sleep.

 Most of this costs nothing extra.
-Whether a patient looks out the window at trees or at a fire wall is determined by the floor plan.
+Whether a patient looks out the window at trees or at a wall can be decided by the floor plan or the exterior design.

 Office